SnakeBoss7/Weather_app/README.md

 - `POST /getdata/weather` — accepts `{ location: [...] }` and returns weather data directly from WeatherAPI.

 (Exact route names reflect the app's `server/routes/getData.js` wiring.)

-## Troubleshooting

-- If `process.env.USERNAME_KEY` is `undefined` in `getDataController.js`, ensure `require('dotenv').config()` runs before routes are required — this project loads dotenv at the top of `server/app.js`.
-- If you see an OpenAI "Missing credentials" error on startup, add `NVIDIA_API_KEY` to `server/.env` or guard the LLM controller to skip AI calls when no key is present.
-- `server/package.json` `start` script may point to `index.js` by default; start the app with `node app.js` or update the script to `node app.js`.

-## Deployment

-- Ensure the production environment has the same environment variables set (USERNAME_KEY, WEATH_API, NVIDIA_API_KEY if used).
-- The client build is under `client/build` (or `build/` at repo root if prebuilt).
-Serve that as static assets or deploy the client separately (Vercel, Netlify).
-- For the server, deploy to any Node host (Heroku, Render, Railway, etc.) and set env vars in the host dashboard.

-## Development notes

-- Controllers currently read some env vars at module scope.
-If you prefer, move those reads into handlers so they pick up environment changes at runtime.
-- The AI features are optional — they provide fun facts on the Location page and power the Weather chat assistant.